coreyjs/coreyjs/README.md

 ### Hi there 👋

+I am Corey, a software engineer and game developer from Buffalo!

 <!--
 **coreyjs/coreyjs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.